Sen. Bob Menendez traded power for gold, cash, prosecutor alleges

-Central to the openings from both the government and the senator's advocate in Manhattan federal court was Nadine Menendez, a woman the Democrat began dating in early 2018 before marrying her two years later and moving into her Englewood Cliffs, New Jersey, home.
+Central to the openings from both the government and the senator's advocate in Manhattan federal court was Nadine Menendez, a woman whom he began dating in early 2018 before marrying her two years later and moving into her Englewood Cliffs, New Jersey, home.

 “She kept him in the dark about what she was asking others to give her,” defense lawyer Avi Weitzman said of Nadine Menendez's desperate search for funds from relatives and friends as the relationship between the two blossomed.
 “She wasn’t going to let Bob know that she had financial problems.”